Coronavirus (COVID-19) update – January 2021

 - Let us know if you need other services – we can’t help if we don’t know.

 - Follow the guidance.
 If it confuses you, please feel free to ask our staff.

 - Please tell us if you are clinically extremely vulnerable (known as shielded).

-- Wash your hands for at least 20 seconds and dry thoroughly or use sanitiser for the same amount of time regularly, especially before leaving and on returning to your home.
+- Wash your hands for at least 20 seconds and dry thoroughly, or use hand sanitiser for the same amount of time, frequently, especially before leaving and on returning to your home.

 - Catch coughs and sneezes with disposable tissues.
 Throw away the used tissues and then wash your hands.

 - Avoid touching your eyes, nose and mouth with unwashed hands.

 - Keep your distance from others (2m or three paces) – whether they’re well or unwell.